Beckygaming/popcatautoclick/read.md

-// This is a popcat autoclicker.
+This is a popcat autoclicker.
-// How to use it?
+How to use it?
-//First Copy the following code --> Then go to popcat.click --> On the site do: CTRL + SHIFT + i --> Go to console --> Scroll down is you see errors
+First Copy the following code --> Then go to popcat.click --> On the site do: CTRL + SHIFT + i --> Go to console --> Scroll down is you see errors
-//--> Copy the code in the text box, and press enter and your done!
+--> Copy the code in the text box, and press enter and your done!
 You don't have to do anything, and you can do something else.
-// IMPORTANT: Do not close the tab.
+ IMPORTANT: Do not close the tab.
 Just leave it.

-// Delete the //... in the code

     var event = new KeyboardEvent('keydown', {

     key: 'g', // The key that is getting pressed

     ctrlKey: true

     });

     setInterval(function(){

     for (i = 0; i < 100; i++) { // You can change the 100, just not to high or it will not work, just like 1000 or 1200.
 It will lag a bit